Rugshan/rugged-app/DEPLOYMENT.md

 - Quick adds are filtered by entry type and displayed when that type is selected
 - Users can edit and delete their quick adds

+### Configurable Goals
+- Users can now set custom daily goals for any entry type
+- Each goal has a target amount and automatically uses the correct unit
+- Goals are used in the Metrics page to show progress tracking
+- Users can edit and delete their goals

 ### Settings Page
-- New Settings tab in the main navigation
+- New Settings tab in the main navigation with two sub-tabs:
-- Interface for managing quick add buttons
+  - **Quick Adds**: Interface for managing quick add buttons
+  - **Goals**: Interface for managing daily goals
-- Add, edit, and delete functionality
+- Add, edit, and delete functionality for both quick adds and goals
-- Visual indicators showing the entry type for each quick add
+- Visual indicators showing the entry type for each item

 ## Database Schema Changes